puppetlabs/puppet-docs/source/pe/3.1/install_upgrading.markdown

     If you see an error message after running this, you can disregard it.
 Readline-6 should be successfully installed and you can proceed with the upgrade (you can verify the installation with  `rpm -q readline`).
 - If you upgraded from PE 2.5, your `cas_client_config.yml` and `rubycas-server/config.yml` files will not have the relevant commented-out sections, as they were added for 2.6 and the upgrader does not overwrite the config files.
 You can find example config code that can be copied and pasted into the live config files; look in files with **the same names and either the `.rpmnew` or `.dpkg-new` extension.**
-- These instructions refer to upgrades to PE 3.1 from 2.8.3 or higher.
-For instructions on how to upgrade to PE 3.0.0 from PE 2.8.3 or higher, refer to the [previous upgrade instructions](./install_upgrading_PE3-0-0.html).
-However, Puppet Labs *strongly* recommends you upgrade directly to PE 3.1.

 Downloading PE